-In both conditions, the presence of a consonant at the end of Word 1 was correlated with that at the beginning of Word 2.
+In both conditions, the presence of a consonant at the end of Word 1 was correlated with the presence of a consonant at the beginning of Word 2.
 Why would the negative correlation be easier to learn than the positive one?
 One possibility is substantive bias against marked phonological structures such as hiatus or syllable codas.
 Alternatively, participants in the cluster-simplification condition could have learned the pattern "exactly one intervocalic consonant", while those in the intervocalic-deletion condition would have had to learn the disjunction "zero or two intervocalic consonants".
 The results could then be accounted for by a complexity bias, the relative difficulty of disjunctive categories (Bruner et al., 1956; Conant and Trabasso, 1964; Ciborowski and Cole, 1972).

-3.4 Summary: Substance
+3.5 Summary: Substance

-Research on phonetic substance has been spread thinly across a wide range of phenomena, with few attempts at replication.
-The best-supported finding, replicated with different stimuli and with speakers of different ages and languages, that it is easier to induce the pattern "contains the same vowel twice" than "contains the same consonant twice" in CVCVCV stimuli.
-For other segmentally- and prosodically-defined patterns, results have been mixed at best, even within the same study.
+The best-supported finding, replicated with different stimuli and with speakers of different ages and languages, that it is easier to induce the pattern "contains the same vowel twice" than "contains the same consonant twice".
+The corresponding natural-language phenomena are typologically small potatoes.
+Meanwhile, the clearest non-finding is that, despite several attempts motivated by the typological importance of the patterns, no study has yet found positive evidence that vowel or consonant harmony is easier to learn than disharmony.